clapy-app/clapy-plugin/README.md

 - Hasura CLI: you need to update the library version + the version of the image hasura/graphql-engine in docker-compose.yml + db/Dockerfile.
 They all have to have the same version number.
 - @types/node: the major version should be the same as the node used in the project

-Code to design libraries, unused for now:
+"Code-to-design" libraries (the old Clapy), unused for now:

 - opentype.js: it's a fork, no need to upgrade for now (see _Open PR & issues from me_ below)
 - puppeteer